hackergrrl/osm-p2p-import/README.md

 - osm-p2p-server: 720+ seconds (stopped recording)
 - osm-p2p-db-importer: 73.3s

-XML parsing happens up-front and is held in memory, so a lot of the common time between both goes to that.

-**TODO** streaming XML parsing

 ## How does it work?

 A fresh import is a special case that lets us make a key assumption: